325 / Savage

 Any of the Model 325 versions had NO provisions for a installing telescope sight mount.
 However the 325C shows up with being drilled and tapped for a peep sight.
 The stock was a one piece non-checkered birch which could be stained to simulate walnut with a black Bakelite buttplate.
 No provision were provided for sling swivel bows.

-The model 325 utilized a rather different ejector, a long sheet metal unit running from the front of the receiver back along side of the magazine well to the rear of the magazine area.
-The later model 325A, B & C used what would later became standard, in a smaller short spring-loaded pivoting ejector in the receiver at the rear of
+The model 325 utilized a rather different style ejector, being sheet metal unit running from the front of the receiver back along side of the magazine well to the rear of the magazine area.
+The later model 325A, B and C used what would later became standard, in a smaller short spring-loaded pivoting ejector in the receiver at the rear of